cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 * Threshold readability value is 6.
 Values closer to 0 mean more readable code.

-* Analyzes the readability of the project and it's classes.

 ### B&W

 This software readability metric was proposed in 2010 by the researchers Raymond Buse and Westley Weimer in the paper [Learning a Metric for Code Readability](https://ieeexplore.ieee.org/document/5332232).

 This metric isn't translated in a specific formula.
 Instead, some features of the code (e.g. number of identifiers, number of spaces, etc...) are considered to calculate the code readability, using an approach described in the mentioned paper.

-This metric was implemented by the authors and is available [here](http://www.arrestedcomputing.com/readability).
+This metric was implemented by its authors and is available [here](http://www.arrestedcomputing.com/readability).
 This is the implementation used on Readability Checker.

 #### Implementation notes